 7 Reliable and Growing Career Areas in Pennsylvania (PA)

 Most Americans are aware of Pennsylvania's rich historical importance.
 But a lot of people might not know just how significant the state's economy is to the nation today.
-In 2010, it ranked as the sixth-largest economy in the U.S.* And with a GDP of about $600 billion, it now ranks 20th in the world, surpassing some entire nations.**
+In the first quarter of 2019, it ranked as the sixth-largest economy in the U.S.1

 Plus, this state—officially called the Commonwealth—also has a steadily growing population, which is helping to fuel new opportunities for all kinds of existing and aspiring professionals.
-In fact, between 2010 and 2040, Pennsylvania expects to see more than an 11-percent increase in its number of residents—from about 12.7 million to roughly 14.1 million.* That's one reason why employment projections show a possible 7.7-percent increase in the number of Pennsylvanians holding jobs between 2012 and 2022 alone.***
+In fact, between 2010 and 2040, Pennsylvania expects to see more than an 11-percent increase in its number of residents—from about 12.7 million to roughly 14.1 million.2 That's one reason why employment projections show a possible 5.5-percent increase in the number of Pennsylvanians holding jobs between 2016 and 2026.3

 Of course, more and more, the available jobs require some type of post-secondary training.
 Many PA schools know this, which is why they offer programs that are directly targeted at helping students enter in-demand fields with the skills to perform on day one.
 They are also easy to find.
 Career and technical schools in PA are located across the state, from Philadelphia to Pittsburgh and from York to Scranton.

 So while you think about what type of vocational program you'd like to pursue in Pennsylvania, have a look at these promising sectors: